SublimeText/Ceedling/README.md

 | `ann` | `TEST_ASSERT_NOT_NULL` |
 | `ae` | `TEST_ASSERT_EMPTY` |
 | `ane` | `TEST_ASSERT_NOT_EMPTY` |

+`boolean` types require more than one character to disambiguate the completion.
+Completions pop-up will show `Ceedling: ambiguous match...` indicating more input is required.

 #### `integer` types
 | Shortcut | Assertion |